 Members are invited to the annual meetings of R&LHS, held each year at locations significant in railroad history.
-The 2016 meeting, May 25-29, was at Moscow, Idaho.
-The 2017 meeting will be June 1-4 at Stamford, Connecticut.
+The 2016 meeting, May 25-29, was at Moscow, Idaho; the 2017 meeting June 1-3 at Stamford, Connecticut.
 The 2018 meeeting is in St. Louis.

 Members can take pride in the Southern California Chapter, which preserved Big Boy 2014 for 52 years at its Rail Giants Train Museum in Pomona, and in 2013 reached an agreement with Union Pacific to return the locomotive (above) for restoration and operation on UP in time for the 150th anniversary of the golden spike ceremony in 2019.

 Members can join a regional chapter, receive its publications, attend its meetings, and participate in its activities, which, for some, includes restoring railroad equipment or other artifacts.
 Chapter membership requires membership in the national society.
 You may wish to visit the Society’s archives in Sacramento, California, where archivists will help you in your quest for information.

 Members can purchase in print Railroad History at the standard bookseller price of 40 percent off retail, $7.50 instead of $12.50.
 Members also receive 20 percent off of individually priced out of print issues of both Railroad History and the R&LHS Bulletin plus an additional quantity discount.